Laser Assisted Cataract Surgery

 Take Our Cataract Self-TestBook Appointment Now

-Traditional cataract surgery has been used successfully for years and involves using a manual metal or diamond blade for incisions into the eye and lens followed by removal of the cloudy natural lens with an ultrasound device.
-Traditional cataract surgery is covered by your medical insurance.
+Traditional cataract surgery has been performed successfully for decades.
+It involves creating incisions in the eye using a manual blade, followed by removal of the cloudy natural lens with an ultrasound device.
+This approach is typically covered by medical insurance.

 zoom in photo of an eye